Sex & Love FAQs

 Q:Sex during pregnancy can harm a growing baby.
 True or False?

-A:False.
 There is no reason to change or alter a sex life during pregnancy unless a doctor advises otherwise.
 Intercourse or orgasm during pregnancy will not harm the baby, unless there is a medical problem.
 An unborn baby is well protected in the uterus by the amniotic fluid that surrounds him or her.

 Q:What is the proper order of the human sexual response cycle?